SamHerbert/SVG-Loaders/README.md

 Example
 ===========
-All loaders may be viewed at:
+All loaders may be previewed at:

 http://samherbert.net/svg-loaders